mh-cz/GameMaker-Foreach/README.md

 To break the loop use `fe_break;`
 To continue the loop use `fe_continue;`

 While using `fe_return` you need to pay attention how "deep" the return is.
-If `fe_return` is called in a nested fe loop you have to specify how many fe loops to break using the depth parameter otherwise the stack doesn't get cleared right and it will cause unpredictable behaviour.
+If `fe_return` is called in a nested fe loop you have to specify how many fe loops to break using the depth parameter otherwise the stack doesn't get cleared correctly and it will cause unpredictable behaviour.

 ## Examples
 ```